 WiFi enabled cameras do not require an ethernet cable to transmit video to a cloud server.
 All they need is to be configured to connect to a local wireless router.
 Some considerations might be made for additional infrared blasters to cover an area better at night too.

-Why Businesses Are Upgrading To IP Surveillance
+Why IT Support Companies Urge Businesses To Upgrade To IP Surveillance

 More businesses in all industries are upgrading to IP surveillance platforms for a number of different reasons: